Formstone/Formstone/src/docs/number.md

 ### Basic

-Number will convert input into customizable step interfaces:
+Number will convert an input into a customizable step interface:

 ```javascript
 $("input[type=number]").number();